furnivall/dev-in-test-task/README.md

 ### Notes
 #### Choice of Site
-If given more time, I would have chosen a less performance-focused site with fewer constraints (e.g. rate limiting).
+If given more time, I would have chosen a less performance-focused site with fewer security constraints (e.g. rate limiting).
 Unfortunately the rate limiting began to appear as I added more and more tests, making it a bit problematic.
-I didn't want to waste the effort I'd already put in so I implemented handling for it, but it's not ideal.
+I didn't want to waste the effort I'd already put in so I implemented a bit of handling for it to clear up the test output, but it's not ideal.

 The HN page is not particularly ideal, as there is not a great deal that can be done to test the site without running into rate limiting.
 It also doesn't utilise a lot of things that would be fun to test (e.g. SSO, MFA, etc).